knowmetools/km-deployment/README.md

 actually build the web application twice; once for staging and once for production.
 This is because the API that the application interacts with is baked in at build time, so we have to build a version for each environment.

+### What Triggers a Deployment

+The only active triggers that will kick of a new run of the deployment pipeline are changes to the watched branch in the source repository of either the API or web application, or changes to the deployment parameters for the ECS application which are stored in S3.

+The exception to this is if the CodePipeline itself is (re)created for some reason, it will run immediately.

+This means that some changes will not be picked up immediately.
+For example, modifying any of the Lambda functions that are used by the deployment process will only take effect the next time they are invoked.
+Additionally, changes to CodeBuild projects (eg the API build process) do not trigger a new deployment.

+To manually trigger a deployment, we can navigate to the appropriate CodePipeline within the AWS console and use the "Release Change" button to start a new deployment.

 ## Troubleshooting